 Our new standards will reflect several key sector influencing areas including, Regulatory Standards, Hackitt Report, Housing Ombudsman, Green Paper and our own 30 years plus knowledge and experience of what good engagement looks like.
 These standards will, for the first time, reference the areas where meeting the standard will provide confidence that you are doing what is needed across several streams.

 We really believe that we are entering a time that is exciting for all those who believe in good, effective tenant engagement.
 Our reviewed services will be challenging, but they will provide a chance for many more organisations to start their engagement journey and be recognised for the good work they do whilst being given a pathway to becoming the best they want to be.

 Rest assured – our current standards and accreditations are robust and challenging enough – our new ones will give you even greater assurance that you are meeting the greater expectations we are all now working under.

 We have almost completed our standards review and partway through finalising the accreditation framework.

-We hope this will all be completed by late November with a view to starting contacting organisations who have expressed an interest by early December.
+We hope this will all be completed by late March.
 If you want to be put on a waitlist to be notified once we have completed the reviews, please contact a member of Tpas staff or email firstname.lastname@example.org